westrik/todo-rs/README.md

-# todo-boilerplate
+# todo-boilerplate-rs

-A simple SPA web-app built with Rust, Postgres, TypeScript, and React.
+A boilerplate web API server built with Rust and Postgres.

 ## Database Setup